 ORSU 7192-Primary Care Orthopedics: Students will be observing and assisting orthopedic surgeons in a general orthopedic practice at Park Nicollet-Methodist Hospital.
-The student's interest and initiative will determine the level of responsibilities and the extent of participation in surgical procedures.
-Students are also responsible for weekly case conference presentations.
 Upon completion, students should be able to perform a general and regional physical examination of the musculoskeletal system, be comfortable with common plaster splinting and casting techniques, including indications and possible complications, and participate as an assistant in common orthopedic surgical procedures.

 ORSU 7550-Orthopedic Surgery and Otolaryngology for the Primary Care Provider: The orthopedic surgery component of the Ortho/ENT selective is two weeks and concentrates on the areas of general orthopedics, sports medicine, and pediatrics.
 This course is designed for students entering careers in primary care specialties and will provide students with perspective on the diagnosis and management of orthopedic conditions.
 Each elective will be geared toward the student's desired orthopedic interest.
-In all rotations, the student is expected to be involved in the clinic setting, pre-operative planning, assisting in the operating room, and post-operative call of patients.
+In all rotations, the student is expected to be involved in the clinic setting, pre-operative planning, assisting in the operating room, and postoperative patient management.